Don’t Kill Mother Nature’s Gift!

 Every year some pond keepers are plagued with “String Algae”.
 The problem is, how can you control it without stressing your koi or harming your pond filter?
 I would suggest you stay away from treatments that are copper based.

-Try ourOrganic Control, and follow it up with a treatment of Clear Shine think you’ll find the treatments very helpful.
+Try ourOrganic Control, and follow it up with a treatment of Clear Shine you’ll find the treatments very helpful.

 Attention: Increase the aeration in your koi pond.
 Remove dead algae ASAP.
 Dead algae can cause rapid oxygen depletion.